Anita Lane: 1979–1983 : The Birthday Party

 Lane met Nick Cave in 1977 and the pair began an intermittent personal relationship.
 Cave, on lead vocals, was a member of a new wave group the Boys Next Door with Mick Harvey on guitar, Phill Calvert on drums and Tracy Pew on bass guitar.
 By December 1978, Rowland S. Howard had joined the line up on lead guitar.
 In February 1980, the Boys Next Door were renamed as the Birthday Party and Lane and Cave moved to London with the group.

 Lane and Cave co-wrote the lyrics for "A Dead Song", which appeared on their debut album Prayers on Fire which was released in April 1981.
 AllMusic's Greg Maurer praised the album and noted Lane's song writing contribution.
-George Sarostin of Only Solitaire felt that, on this track, Cave "sounds, with all of his whiny 'okay okay', just like one of those poor innocent or half-innocent victims with a bloody nose and a gun at their temple in a gangster movie".
+George Starostin of Only Solitaire felt that, on this track, Cave "sounds, with all of his whiny 'okay okay', just like one of those poor innocent or half-innocent victims with a bloody nose and a gun at their temple in a gangster movie".

 For their second album, Junkyard, which was released in May 1982, Lane and Cave co-wrote "Dead Joe" and "Kiss Me Black".
 Session and touring musician Barry Adamson provided bass guitar on "Kiss Me Black".
 The group relocated to West Berlin in August 1982 prior to their cessation in June of the following year.